Karmpatel960/django-temp/mysite/EC2_DEPLOYMENT.md

 # Update the application (after pulling new code)
 sudo docker-compose -f docker-compose.ec2.yml up -d --build
 ```

+## Troubleshooting

+### Common Issues

+1. **Container fails to start**: Check logs with `sudo docker logs mysite_web_1`
+2. **Database connection errors**: Verify PostgreSQL container is running and credentials are correct
+3. **SSL certificate issues**: Check that the certificate files are correctly mounted in the Nginx container
+4. **S3 access problems**: Verify IAM permissions and bucket policies
+5. **IMDSv2 token issues**: Ensure your EC2 instance has IMDSv2 enabled and accessible

+For more detailed troubleshooting, check the application logs in CloudWatch.

+## Security Best Practices

+1. Keep the EC2 instance updated with security patches
+2. Use strong passwords for all services
+3. Restrict access to the instance using security groups
+4. Use IAM roles with the principle of least privilege
+5. Enable encryption for data at rest and in transit
+6. Regularly backup your database and configuration
+7. Enable IMDSv2 on your EC2 instances for enhanced security

 ## Scaling and High Availability